Yves Klein and His Artist Family*

 With thanks to

-The Municipality of Schiedam, Blockbusterfonds: Vriendenloterij, VSB Fonds, het Cultuurfonds, Van den Ende Foundation, FONDS Schiedam Vlaardingen e.o., Turing Foundation, De Groot Fonds en Zabawas.
+Municipality of Schiedam, Blockbuster Fund: VriendenLoterij, VSB Fund, the Cultural Fund, Van den Ende Foundation, FONDS Schiedam Vlaardingen e.o., Mondriaan Fund, Turing Foundation, De Groot Fund, and Zabawas.